benedictaquino/cpp-primer/ch06/README.md

 char *init(int ht = 2, int wd, char backgrnd);
 ```

+**Solution:**

+* (a) This declaration is legal.

+* (b) This declaration is an error because if a parameter has a default argument, then all the parameters that follow it must have default arguments.

 **Exercise 6.41:** Which, if any of the following calls are illegal?
 Why?
 Which, if any, are legal but unlikely to match the programmer's intent?
 Why?

 ```cpp